primatejs/primate/docs/docs/htmx.md

 };
 ```

-The rendered component will be accessible at http://localhost:6161/htmx.

 !!!
 When you use HTMX to fetch content, it sends its request with the `hx-request`
 header set.
 This header is used to return the component HTML in